 Swissvale is a somewhat small borough located in the state of Pennsylvania.
-With a population of 8,855 people and four constituent neighborhoods, Swissvale is the 132nd largest community in Pennsylvania.
-Swissvale has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 8,647 people and four constituent neighborhoods, Swissvale is the 132nd largest community in Pennsylvania.
+Swissvale has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Swissvale is a decidedly white-collar borough, with fully 89.89% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Swissvale is a borough of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Swissvale who work in office and administrative support (14.41%), sales jobs (10.34%), and management occupations (9.24%).
+Swissvale is a decidedly white-collar borough, with fully 87.55% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Swissvale is a borough of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Swissvale who work in office and administrative support (17.77%), management occupations (9.97%), and sales jobs (8.45%).

 Also of interest is that Swissvale has more people living here who work in computers and math than 95% of the places in the US.

 In Swissvale, however, the average commute to work is quite long.
 On average, people spend 31.53 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
 In addition, the borough is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 Swissvale, even though it is a small borough, has many people who use public transportation every day to get to and from work.
 This is a great benefit for people in the, borough who have a need for low-cost transportation.

 The education level of Swissvale ranks among the highest in the nation.
 Of the 25-and-older adult population in Swissvale, 40.09% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.